SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportToPDF/README.md

 #ExportToPDF Sample

-This sample demonstrate how to export the diagram as PDF file.
-Diagram does not have the built-in support to convert the diagram to a PDF file, but you can achieve this by exporting the diagram as base-64 and then converting the exported file to PDF using Syncfusion.PdfExport.PdfDocument.
-Invoked javascript functions downloadPdf and triggerDownload methods to automatically download the pdf file.
+This sample demonstrates how to export the diagram as a PDF file.
+The diagram does not have the built-in support to convert the diagram to a PDF file, but you can achieve this by exporting the diagram as a base-64 and then converting the exported file to a PDF using the Syncfusion.PdfExport.PdfDocument.
+Invoked the javascript functions downloadPdf and triggerDownload methods to automatically download the pdf file.

 Demo link: